-Competency Des cription Behavioural Indicators Problem Solving & Analysis Identifying key issues in a problem, selecting or conducting appropriate research, analysis and evaluation and adapting or developing methodology to achieve this.
+Competency de scription Behavioural indicators Research and analysis Identifying key issues in a problem, selecting or conducting appropriate research under close supervision.
 Knowing when to refer a problem elsewhere.
 Establishes the reliability and validity of all information and pinpoints key information within a wealth of data.
 Seeks and evaluates information from a range of sources and probes to obtain a full understanding and matches solutions to requirements.
 Analyses requirements and evaluates effectiveness of various solutions.
 Knows when to refer a problem to a higher level.
-Judgement & Decision Making In new and differing situations and/or under stress, and/or being presented with a large range of information or options, reaching well reasoned, logical, factually based, conclusions and developing appropriate solutions or responses.
+Judgement and decision making In new and differing situations and/or under stress, and/or being presented with a large range of information or options, reaching well-reasoned, logical, factually based, conclusions and developing appropriate solutions or responses.
 Develops solutions or new responses that meet the demands of the situation and cover different scenarios.
 Makes judgments based upon logic, fact and experience.
 Makes decisions under pressure.
 Makes decisions that are consistent and are defensible in the context of TAO's principles and values.
-Strategic Decision Making Exploring, identifying, analysing, conceptualising and evaluating information, trends, options, and opportunities.
+Strategic decision making Exploring, identifying, analysing, conceptualising and evaluating information, trends, options, and opportunities.
 Applying the decisions that result from this in a strategic manner reflecting a sound understanding of the total environment that the business operates in.
 Approaches problems with interventions aimed at the whole system, not individual issues and explores and interprets implications for the business.
 Decisions are intricately linked to the future vision for the organisation.
 Conceptualises systems and processes that respond to the relationship between individual issues, variables and the larger system.
 Makes decisions that are consistent with the TAO's values and principles and recognise the environment that the Office operates in.

-Adaptability and Innovation (Change)
+Adaptability and innovation (Change)

-Competency De scription Behavioural Indicators Adapts to Change Demonstrating flexibility by changing plans, approach and focus to effectively respond to changed circumstances in terms of new ideas and ways of working.
+Competency de escription Behavioural indicators Adapts to change Demonstrating flexibility by changing plans, approach and focus to effectively respond to changed circumstances in terms of new ideas and ways of working.
 Responds quickly and positively to changes in the work environment without waiting for supervisor direction.
 Adopts, supports and applies new ideas and ways of working.
 Recognises when existing approach and/or assumptions are no longer valid and responds appropriately.
 Innovation Identifying ways to improve how business is done and, by taking sensible risks, being prepared to make mistakes and considering a wide range of factors (including those not traditionally associated with the work area), generating imaginative alternative approaches.
 Identifies opportunities for improving procedures and develops and applies ideas or new approaches, alone or with others.
 Develops and applies innovative solutions to problems.
 Looks for solutions and ideas in non-traditional places while retaining a commercial and pragmatic approach to their application.
 Through actions, embraces a culture of continuous improvement.
-Leads Change Inspiring others to embrace change and, by providing constructive and positive leadership during difficult change periods, facilitating the implementation and acceptance of change.
+Leads change Inspiring others to embrace change and, by providing constructive and positive leadership during difficult change periods, facilitating the implementation and acceptance of change.
 Providing a role model for change.
 Evaluates the status quo, takes risks, innovates and encourages others to do the same.
 Takes the initiative and is accountable for actions.
 Engages others to drive towards a shared vision or goal and shows resilience and adaptability in responding to changing circumstances.
 Applies knowledge of the external environment and potential opportunities and risks to take proactive action and make appropriate changes.